 Larry Nance Jr., Cleveland Cavaliers: “I actually wanted to work in a forensics lab.
 Once I got to college, I realized that.
 I got my degree in Criminal Justice.”

-Jeremy Lin, Atlanta Hawks: “To be honest, I really don’t know for sure.
+Jeremy Lin, Toronto Raptors: “To be honest, I really don’t know for sure.
 I think I’d probably doing some kind of philanthropic work.”
 (He started the Jeremy Lin Foundation, which helps underprivileged children and families.
 They do a number of events, such as hosting free basketball clinics and offering free meals around Thanksgiving.)

 Kyle O’Quinn, Indiana Pacers: “I’d be a guidance counselor at a high school.
 I had a great guidance counselor when I was in high school; his name is Lloyd Desvigne.
 Without him, I would’ve never had a chance.
 He’s the reason I went back to finish school and get my degree too.
 I majored in Education and got my bachelor’s degree.
 [Working as a guidance counselor] is what I want to do when I’m done playing.”